Key Biscayne: Early history

 The first known European settlers on Key Biscayne were Pedro Fornells, his family and household.
 Fornells and his wife Mariana were Menorcan survivors of the New Smyrna colony in northern Florida.
 Pedro and Mariana had joined other Menorcans in seeking refuge at St. Augustine after leaving New Smyrna.
 They stayed in the city after the Spanish regained Florida in 1783.
 Fornells received a Royal Grant for 175 acres on the southern end of Key Biscayne in 1805.
 The grant required Fornells to live on the island and establish cultivation within six months.
-He moved his household to the island, but after six months, the family returned to St. Augustine, leaving a caretaker Vincent on the island.
+He moved his household to the island, but after six months, the family returned to St. Augustine, leaving a caretaker named Vincent on the island.